Trade Forex Trading

 Scalping

-Time Frame Chart Stock Index Trade Chart Time Frame Trading Stock Index
+Time Frame Chart Trade Chart Time-frame Trading Index

 Day Trading

-Day trading is the most popular trading method among all other trading methods, maybe scalpers may disagree but day trading is the most popular.
-In day trading the traders will open trades with modest amount of lots & they aim to take profits from the intra-day trends which may move an average of 40 to 70 points.
+Day trading is the most liked trading method among all other trading methods, maybe scalpers may disagree but intraday trading is the most popular/liked.
+In day trading the stock indices traders will open trades with modest amount of lots & they aim to take profits from the intra-day trends which may move an average of 40 to 70 points.
 The day traders will open about 2 or 3 or 5 lots per trade & will set take profit targets of about 30 points up to 50 points.
 Day traders will aim for this number of pips every day and will only open 1 or 2 or 3 trades per day and not more.
-Day traders will also close all their trades at the end of the day even if their profit targets have not been reached; they close all their trades & wait to open others the following day.
+Day traders will also close all their trades at the end of the day even if their profit targets have not been reached; they close all their trade positions & wait to open others the following day.
 This is why this group of traders are called day traders - they only trade during the day and close all their trades at the end of the day.

-15 Minute Stock Index Trading Chart Time frame - Day Trading
+15 Minute Trading Chart Time frame - Intraday Trading

-Trading Chart Time frames for Trading Stock Index - Chart Timeframe Trading Index
+Trading Chart Time Frames - Time-frame Trading Index for Charts

-4 Hour Stock Index Trading Chart Time frame - Swing Trading
+4 Hour Chart Time frame - Swing Trading

 Position Trading

-Where to Find Chart Time Frames on the Stock Indices Trade Software
+Where to Find Chart Time Frames on the Trade Software